mayconbordin/geo.js/README.md

 };
 ```

 Like the location providers, the geocoding providers must be placed before the `Geo.init()` call.
+The geocoding provider must have at least two methods: `void geocode(Geo.Position p, function callback)` and `boolean available()`.

 ### References ###